hdorgeval/testcafe-starter/README.md

 ## How to run a test only in specific environment(s)

 * The environment is the host that will execute the TestCafe tests.
-* The environment is set in the config file injected at runtime in the Fixture Context.
+* The environment is set in the config object injected at runtime in the Fixture Context.
-* All possible values are, by convention,  defined in the [config.interface.ts](./config/config.interface.ts) file
+* All possible values are, by convention,  defined in the [environments.ts](config/environments.ts) file

 * Add this line as a first step in the test:
 ```typescript